redhat-developer/odo/docs/getting-started.md

 # Getting Started

-This guide will get you started with developing your microservices iteratively on OpenShift using `odo`.
+We will be developing and deploying a Node.JS application to an OpenShift cluster in this guide.

-We will be developing a nodejs application in this guide, you can try along by getting the code for the application by running: `git clone https://github.com/kadel/nodejs-ex`
+You can try along by getting the code for the application by running: `git clone https://github.com/kadel/nodejs-ex`

 #### Running OpenShift